deep19/Personal-blog/README.md

 # What is the true utility of a memory system like Anki for conceptual understanding

 Memory systems like flashcards can be used not just for memorizing facts and study aspects of  subjects like a new language or medicine or chemistry where you need to remember a lot of facts, but deeper conceptual ideas as well.
+An example of this process: [https://cognitivemedium.com/srs-mathematics](https://cognitivemedium.com/srs-mathematics)

 There are 3 major aspects here:
 1. Long term retention